redox-os/book/src/ch09-03-porting-applications.md

 ## Update crates

-Sometimes the `Cargo.lock` of some Rust programs can hold a crate version without Redox patches or broken Redox support (changes on code that make the target OS fail), this will give you an error during the recipe compilation.
+Sometimes the `Cargo.lock` of some Rust programs can hold a crate versions lacking Redox support or broken Redox code path (changes on code that make the target OS fail), this will give you an error during the recipe compilation.

-The reason of fixed crate versions is explained [here](https://doc.rust-lang.org/cargo/faq.html#why-do-binaries-have-cargolock-in-version-control-but-not-libraries).
+- The reason of fixed crate versions is explained [here](https://doc.rust-lang.org/cargo/faq.html#why-do-binaries-have-cargolock-in-version-control-but-not-libraries).

 To fix this you will need to update the crates of your recipe after the first compilation and build it again, see the ways to do it below.